 Earlier, we were trained/instructed to focus on winning.
 But now, much has been spoken about enjoying the journey without blindly focusing on the destination.
 Having said that, the amount of competition today is overwhelming.
 There is competition everywhere and it is a true case of ‘The Survival of the Fittest’.
 Today we have more opportunities than the previous decades to showcase our talents to the world.
 This is a good trend considering that there are far more experts in today’s world when compared to the past.

 Where there was one expert, today we have a hundred of them.
-And all hundred are equally talented with passion to pursue their dreams.
+And all hundred are equally talented with the passion for pursuing their dreams.
 All hundred are capable of doing great things and go on to do them.
-But if someone were asked to judge who was the best among the hundred, there would be some criteria to narrow down on the choice for the best, or the best among the best.
+But if someone was asked to judge who was the best among the hundred, there would be some criteria to narrow down on the choice for the best, or the best among the best.
 Finally, based on the opinion of the judge, a winner would be chosen.
 But does that mean that the remaining 99 are losers?
 Definitely not.

 The problem is, people stick to the standard dictionary and firmly state that the opposite of the term ‘winning’ is ‘losing’.
 It might stand true for English, but in the game of life, it necessarily doesn’t.
 There are so many people who haven’t won, but who haven’t lost either.
 There is a middle ground.
 These people keep trying no matter what.
 They have set goals for themselves and would rather measure success by their own ways and means.
 Being adjudged a winner or a loser does not make a difference to them, because they know those are titles which others give them.
 The true title they consider worthy is what they give themselves.
 They measure their success against their goals and expectations.